sreyardship/PlatformUp2Date/README.md

 This only covers the MCP endpoint.
 The web UI and REST API (`/api/v1`) have no in-app authentication of their own — deploy them behind an edge proxy (e.g.
-`oauth2-proxy`) or on a network you trust, exactly as before.
+`oauth2-proxy`) or on a network you trust.
 In-app web authentication is a planned separate feature; see [`docs/deployment.md`](docs/deployment.md) for the interim edge-proxy posture and the cluster changes MCP endpoint authentication requires.